-Chicago grandfather, 80, robbed, beaten on grocery trip
+California grandfather, 80, robbed, beaten on grocery trip

 His family can’t visit him in the hospital because of coronavirus restrictions

-An 80-year-old man was the victim of a brutal attack at a grocery store that left him in the ICU.
+An 80-year-old California man was the victim of a brutal attack at a grocery store that left him in the ICU.

-Roberto Lopez Flores, the grandfather of 17, was hospitalized Wednesday with severe facial injuries and broken ribs after he was robbed and beaten at Superior Grocers around 8:30 a.m. in Chicago’s Lancaster area.
+Roberto Lopez Flores, the grandfather of 17, was hospitalized Wednesday with severe facial injuries and broken ribs after he was robbed and beaten at Superior Grocers around 8:30 a.m. in the Lancaster area.

 According to ABC7, Lopez Flores would frequently escort his wife to the store to make sure she was safe.
 After stepping out of the checkout line to use the restroom, he was repeatedly punched and kicked in the chest, robbed of his wallet and left lying in a pool of blood.